SexGenomicsToolkit/docs/src/radsex/example.rst

 ::

-    radsex distrib --markers-table markers_table.tsv --output-file distribution.tsv --popmap-file popmap.tsv --min-depth 5``
+    radsex distrib --markers-table markers_table.tsv --output-file distribution.tsv --popmap popmap.tsv --min-depth 5 --groups M,F``

-**Parameters** (see the :ref:`distrib-usage` usage section for details):
+**Parameters** (see the :ref:`radsex-usage-distrib` usage section for details):

 - ``--markers-table``: path to the markers depth table generated in the previous step.
 - ``--output-file``: path to the distribution of markers between males and females generated by this command.
-- ``--popmap-file``: path to the :ref:`population-map`.
+- ``--popmap``: path to the :ref:`radsex-input-popmap`.
 - ``--min-depth``: minimum depth to consider a marker present in an individual.
+- ``groups``: groups to compare, in order (will use order of occurrence in **popmap.tsv** by default).

 With our setup, this step completed in **36 seconds** with a peak memory usage of **4 Mb**.

-The output file *distribution.tsv* is a tabulated file described in the :ref:`sex-distribution-file` section.
+The output file *distribution.tsv* is a tabulated file described in the :ref:`radsex-output-distrib` section.
 The distribution can be visualized with ``sgtr`` using the ``radsex_distrib()`` function:

 ::

-    radsexvis::plot_sex_distribution("distribution.tsv", output_file_path = "distribution.png")
+    sgtr::radsex_distrib("distribution.tsv", output_file = "distribution.png")

 To generate a basic plot, the only required parameter is the full path to a distribution table (**"distribution.tsv"** in this example).
-The figure can be directly saved to a file using the parameter ``output_file_path``; if this parameter is not specified, the plot will be generated in the current R graphic device.
-For a full description of the ``plot_sex_distribution()`` function, including additional parameters, check the :ref:`sgtr` section.
+The figure can be directly saved to a file using the parameter ``output_file``; if this parameter is not specified, the plot will be generated in the current R graphic device.
+For a full description of the ``radsex_distrib()`` function, including additional parameters, check the :ref:`sgtr` section.

 The figure obtained with the previous command is displayed below:

 .. image:: ../../img/distribution.png

 This figure is a tile plot with number of males on the x-axis and number of females on the y-axis.
 The color of a tile at coordinates (**x**, **y**) indicates the number of markers that were present in any **x** males and any **y** females.
 For instance, in this figure, there were between 25 and 99 markers found in 29 males (not necessarily always the same 29 males) and in 0 females.
-Tiles for which association with sex is significant (chi-squared test, using Bonferroni correction) are highlighted in red.
+Tiles for which association with sex is significant (chi-squared test with Bonferroni correction) are highlighted in red.
 Many markers found predominantly in males are significantly associated with sex, indicating that an XX/XY system determines sex in this species.
 Interestingly, there are no markers found in more than 29 out if 31 males and absent from all females, *i.e* no markers found at position (30, 0) and (31, 0).
 This suggests there may be male outliers in the dataset.

-With our setup, this step completed in **36 seconds** with a peak memory usage of **4 MB**.
+.. _radsex-ex-signif:

 Finding markers significantly associated with sex
 -------------------------------------------------